StrayMarimo/MaogmangBelly/README.md

 Set AllowNoPassword to true (for convenience hehe).

-Back to terminal, still in phpmyadmin directory, type:
+Back to terminal, still in phpmyadmin directory, type to run phpMyAdmin UI:
 <code>php -s 127.0.0.1:8080</code>